ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 When it was done, I returned along the river,
 The laughter of the salmon in the river,
-The sound of their play, reached my ears.
+Their playing sounds, reached my ears.
-Their splashing sounds, were lively and joyous.
+The sounds of water splashing, were lively and joyous.
 Among the trees of the mountains,
 The laughter of the deers,
-The sounds of their play, filled the mountains,
+Their playing sounds, filled the mountains,
 The deers were foraging in leisure.

 When I saw this,
 I felt peace in my heart,
-Then I returned home.
+Therefore I returned home.

 The Little Okikirmui told his own tale.